 We hope you find the Maryland Vehicle State Inspection Explained guide helpful.
 Check these troubleshooting and repair guides for more help on your vehicle.

 Whether you just bought a used car or recently moved to Maryland, you must pass Maryland State Inspection to register the vehicle.

-In case you fail the safety inspection, which most used cars do, you have 30 days from the inspection date and up to 1000 miles to get the car reinspected.
-Get the car fixed as soon as you can and take it back to the shop for re-inspection.
+If you fail the safety inspection, which most used cars do, you have 30 days from the inspection date and up to 1000 miles to get the car re-inspected.
+Get the car fixed as soon as possible and return it to the shop for re-inspection.

 If you wait over a month or put more than 1000 miles on the car, the vehicle will need to get a complete inspection again.

 If you bought a car without a Safety Inspection, go to the MVA or any Tag and Title to obtain a 30-day temporary registration.
 This will allow you to drive the vehicle to an authorized auto repair shop to complete the safety inspection.

 Once you pass the Maryland inspection, you must return to receive your permanent registration.
 Maryland state inspection is one of the most rigorous vehicle inspections in the country.

 This is what a Maryland State Inspection looks like.
 You can see all the systems that get checked during the state inspection in Maryland.